Website Architecture: How to Plan and Analyze ItHow to

 The website architecture (or website structure) for search robots is its internal links.
 The more links go to a page, the higher its priority within the website, and the more times the search engine crawls it.
 Search engines will do their utmost to crawl any website without specific directions.
 If you work out a clear structure, it’ll ease search engine's understanding of your website.

 So, the structure has a positive effect on how search engines crawl and index your content.
 Meanwhile, it also influences the audience.
 The website perception is being increasingly tied to ranking in SERP.

 - Click depth – the number of clicks from the main page.

 - Informational or semantic structure – it gives an understanding of what kind of pages are there on the website and how they cover semantic demand.

 - URL depth – the number of slashes in the URL.
 Sometimes, the website structure is displayed in the address tab for ease of perception.

-2. Why Correct Website Structure Is Crucial for Optimization
+2. Why Correct Website Architecture Is Crucial for Optimization

 The building of structure is an essential stage of technical on-site optimization.
 The structure has a great influence on: